-Vanessa Hua is an award-winning journalist.
+Vanessa Hua is an award-winning journalist and writer.